 enjoy equity of access to

 services.
 The services will be

 provided by appropriately

 trained and qualified health

 and social care staff.

 Race An individual's race may impact Services being introduced will

 on their ability to access take account of an individual's

 services. race.
 Service providers will be

 required to consider whether

 any specific provision needs to

 be made for this protective

 characteristic to ensure that

 individuals can enjoy equity of

 access to services.
 The

 services will be provided by

 appropriately trained and

 qualified health and social care

 staff.

 Religion& Belief An individual's religion and Services being introduced will

-nengiona bener beliefs may impact on their take account of the religion and
+beliefs may impact on their take account of the religion and

 ability to access services. beliefs of these individuals.

-ability to access services.
 Service providers will be

 required to consider whether

-Andrews any specific provision needs to
+TO A STATE OF THE any specific provision needs to

-on a state of the ' ' '

 be made for this protective

 characteristic to ensure that

 individuals can enjoy equity of

 access to services.
 The services

 will be provided by

 appropriately trained and

 qualified health and social care

 staff.

 Sex (M/F) An individual's sex may impact Services being introduced will

 on their ability to access take account of the sex of the

 services. individuals.
 Service providers

 will be required to consider

 whether any specific provision

 needs to be made for this

 protective characteristic to

-/п

-7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 7 ensure that individuals can
+Protocore characteristic to e Gentle Gentle

-enjoy equity of access to
+ensure that individuals can enjoy equity of access to

 services.
 The services will be

 provided by appropriately

-Portuguis de la constant de la const trained and qualified health
+trained and qualified health

 and social care staff.

 Sexuality An individual's sexuality may Services being introduced will

-, impact on their ability to access take account of the sexuality of
+• impact on their ability to access take account of the sexuality of

 services. the individuals.
 Service

-5674.555. providers will be required to
+providers will be required to

 consider whether any specific

 provision needs to be made for

 this protective characteristic to

-! ensure that individuals can
+ensure that individuals can

-1 enjoy equity of access to
+] enjoy equity of access to

-' services.
+services.
 The services will be

 provided by appropriately

 trained and qualified health

 and social care staff.

-did Social care starr.

-3